a-schaefers/grokEmacs/README.md

 ## ✨ Interactive Initial Setup Wizard 🧙

 The very first time you launch **grokEmacs**, you’ll be greeted by a short wizard.
-Think of it as Emacs asking you a handful of “first date” questions — nothing heavy, just enough to get comfortable.
-Your answers are written to `~/.config/emacs/grok-opts.el` (a simple file of `setq`s you can edit later).
+Your answers are written to `~/.config/emacs/grok-opts.el` (a simple file of `setq`s you can edit later.)

-You can always restart the wizard with `C-u M-x grok--ensure-opts` if you change your mind.
+You can always restart the wizard with `C-u M-x grok--ensure-opts` if you change your mind about something.

----

 ### 🪄 What you’ll be asked